mjrobson/multi-agent-electrolyte-discovery/README.md

 - Collect all relevant publications in **PDF** format.
 - Place them in the `input/papers_pdf/` directory.

+> ℹ️ **Note:** This folder — along with other intentionally empty directories in the repository — contains a `.gitkeep` file to ensure it is tracked by GitHub.
+You can safely leave it in place or delete it after adding your own files.

 ### 2. Perform One-Time Setup

 Launch and follow the instructions in the `one-time-setup.ipynb` Jupyter notebook.